 Understandably, every first-time visitor heads straight to the Leaning Tower of Pisa, one of the most iconic structures in the world.
 It stands — sort of — near the town's other biggies, Pisa's cathedral and baptistery.
 This creamy white threesome floats regally over a piazza largely covered in a lush lawn.
 Each time I stand there, I like to pretend I'm arriving in Pisa as a sailor in the 11th century, when the sea came to just outside the surrounding walls and Pisa's cathedral was the biggest church in the world.
 To see this ensemble of gleaming white marble spread out before you is impressive no matter when and how you get here.
 Even choked with street-market stands probably then and certainly now, the square still lives up to its name: the Field of Miracles.

 Climbing to the top of the tower is an unforgettable experience, offering great views…and vertigo.
-Since only 50 people can ascend every 15 minutes, you reserve a 30-minute time slot when you buy your ticket (in person or online).
+Since only 50 people can ascend every 15 minutes, you reserve a time slot when you buy your ticket (it's smart to book ahead online).
 If you show up in Pisa without a reservation, go straight to the ticket office on arrival, as spots aren't likely to be available within the next few hours — especially in summer.
 (If you'll be seeing both the town and the Field of Miracles, plan on a six-hour stop.
 If you're just blitzing the Field of Miracles and have already booked a tower-climb time, your visit will still take at least three hours.)

 For most visitors, the Pisan thrill ends here.
 But when I'm in Pisa, I take time to escape the tourist crowds with a stroll through town.